RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2016-07-21-Invoke-AzureRmVmScript.md

 No problem!
 We'll just use PowerShell remoting to fix the config, and to find systems that restarted to give the customer a nice report on systems they'll need to visit.
 Oh.
 Server 2008 R2.
 Remoting isn't enabled out of the box.
 And our group policy isn't applied.

 So!
 A few lessons.
 Planning is important.
-Had we done this before, and not been under a deadline of a day or so, hopefully we would have thought of this.
+Had we done this before, and not been under a deadline of a day or so, hopefully we would have addressed these.
 Being able to manage your systems is somewhat important.

 That's fine, Microsoft learned from VMware's Invoke-VMScript (presumably) and recently gave us [PowerShell Direct](https://msdn.microsoft.com/en-us/virtualization/hyperv_on_windows/user_guide/vmsession?f=255&MSPPError=-2147217396).
 Surely this, or something similar is available in Azure.